 8 April 2010

-The Water Tariffs Bill would require the Secretary of State to measure and report on how many households struggle to pay for water in different local areas.
-It would require water and sewerage companies to offer a social tariff to customers in water poverty, and it would task Ofwat with setting common tariff levels across companies.
-It would also require companies to contribute to an Infrastructure Investment Fund to support future water projects.
+This Bill would require the Secretary of State to review and report on the level of water poverty by local government area.
+It would also require water and sewerage companies to offer a social tariff to customers within the water poverty threshold and would ask Ofwat to set common tariff levels across all companies.
+It would require companies to contribute to an Infrastructure Investment Fund and include related provisions.

 Generated 21 February 2026